-A place to tread carefully and enjoy the native wildlife, Aroha Island is a bird sanctuary best known for their local kiwis.
+A place to tread carefully and enjoy the native wildlife, Aroha Island is a bird sanctuary best known for its local kiwis.
 For the chance of spotting one, book a night walk, or visit during the day to take a more casual nature walk.

 MATAURI BAY, TAURANGA BAY & WHANGAROA HARBOUR LOOP DRIVE

 This loop takes a total of two hours of driving and is a fantastic way to see what this coastline has to offer in a short time.

 There are panoramic views over the islands from this winding, elevated drive.
 The two beaches were well worth it for anyone after some picturesque scenery.